scrabbletank/farhome-rules/rulesdoc.md

 **Reliable.** When making a skill roll with a tool you have proficiency with you may choose to take a passing roll if the challenge is 4 dice or less.
 **Battlefield Enchanter.** You can cast temporary enchantments in the middle of battle, spending a turn to cast an enchantment on an item you can touch.
 The enchantment costs a single enchanting supply, lasts one hour, and all Bad dice in the enchanting roll are replaced with terrible dice.
+**Potent Potions.** Healing potions and poisons you make are more potent.
+You may reroll wound dice when drinking any healing potion you have made while poisons add a critical success to attack rolls using your poisons.

 #### Juggernaut
 *Requires 5 Stamina, 20th level*